haykgrigo3/TimeCapsuleLLM/README.md

 Also I will begin curating data for my next training run, I believe I'll need maybe 5-10x more data to achieve reasoning capabilities.

+## August 2nd, 2025

+I'm going to start work on Version 1 soon.
+I will need to transition from nanoGPT's architecture to soemthing more modern.
+I have several open-source LLM archictectures in mind, including: OpenLLaMA v3, Phi-2 and Qwen 1.5B.
+And to support the jump to V1, I'll need to carefully curate a much bigger and diverse dataset.
+I'll need at least 5GB of clean training data.

 # V0 Model Behavior & Limitations